Greece • UNESCO World Heritage Site

 The Sacred Tholos of Athena Pronaia

 Discover one of Delphi's most photographed and enigmatic monuments, the Tholos, standing as a masterpiece of ancient Greek circular architecture within the Sanctuary of Athena Pronaia.
-Built between 380-360 BC by the architect Theodorus Phoceus, this elegant structure features 20 Doric columns arranged in perfect proportion with an exterior diameter of 14.76 metres, whilst the interior housed 10 Corinthian columns.
+Built between 380-360 BC by the architect Theodorus Phoceus, this elegant structure features 20 Doric columns arranged in perfect proportion with an exterior diameter of 14.76 meters, while the interior housed 10 Corinthian columns.
 Constructed from finest Pentelic marble, the Tholos represents the pinnacle of classical architectural harmony, though its exact religious purpose remains mysteriously unknown to archaeologists.
 The partially restored monument demonstrates sophisticated engineering and aesthetic sensibilities that defined 4th-century BC Greece, serving as architectural guardian to the main Apollo sanctuary above.

 Must-See

-Ancient Theatre and Pythian Performances
+Ancient Theater and Pythian Performances

 Must-See